 The Registrar will weigh up the evidence about these and any other relevant matters in order to decide whether the parent's caring responsibilities are such that they justify their decision to change their working arrangements.

 The parent who is primarily responsible for care of the children for whom child support is payable may not be employed, or may be working part-time in order to accommodate their child care responsibilities.
-Where this is a longstanding arrangement (e.g. one that existed prior to separation, or since the children were born) the parent primarily responsible for care of the children may not have an additional earning capacity, because their ability and opportunity to undertake paid employment is diminished by their child care responsibilities and their absence from the workforce.
+Where this is a longstanding arrangement (for example, one that existed prior to separation, or since the children were born) the parent primarily responsible for care of the children may not have an additional earning capacity, because their ability and opportunity to undertake paid employment is diminished by their child care responsibilities and their absence from the workforce.

 A parent who has been in the workforce may cease work, or reduce their work commitments to accommodate their responsibilities to care for a child.
 The child for whom the parent provides direct care could be the child from a former relationship (for whom child support is payable), or a child of a new relationship.
 In such cases, the parent (whether they are the payer or payee in the case) may still have an unexercised earning capacity that makes the assessment unfair.
 The Registrar may consider the following relevant facts over and above those considered in other earning capacity cases: